CNA Jobs in Utah

 CNA or Caregiver

 Experience the SYNERGY HomeCare difference, where we are united under one purpose, to bring wholehearted, life-energizing care to as many people as possible - on their own terms, in their own homes.
-And that starts with compassionate caregivers like YOU!
-When you join the SYNERGY HomeCare team, you will feel appreciated, recognized, and rewarded for the comforting, life-affirming care that comes right from your heart!
-Our promise to our clients is to bring the full support for fuller lives and to elevate their confidence knowing they have a caregiver like you by their side.
+And that starts with compassionate, care-minded people like YOU!
+When you join the SYNERGY HomeCare team as a CNA/Caregiver, you will feel appreciated, recognized, and rewarded for the comforting, life-affirming care that comes right from your heart!
+Our promise to our clients is to bring full support for fuller lives and to elevate their confidence knowing they have a certified nursing assistant like you by their side.
 Do you: Enjoy serving others?
 Have a big heart with a lot of love to share?
 Take charge with a warm smile?
-We always have an opening for caregivers who can answer yes to these questions.
+We always have an opening for CNAs/Caregiverswho can answer yes to these questions.
 At SYNERGY HomeCare we create a world of care at home for all, which means you will have the opportunity to care for a wide variety of people; spanning all ages and all abilities.
-We are seeking caregivers to join our independently owned and operated national agency.
-SYNERGY HomeCare offers: Competitive pay from $15-$18 an hour DOE Supplement health benefits Direct deposit Time-and-a-half pay for overtime and holidays Flexible schedules and matching caregivers with nearby clients Employee recognition programs As a Caregiver with SYNERGY HomeCare, you will: Provide attention to clients’ non-medical needs, including companionship and social engagement Assist client with light housekeeping, meal preparation, and medication reminders Establish communication and a professional relationship with clients, family members, and co-workers Provide reliable care by being punctual and consistently covering shifts If you would like to join our outstanding team at SYNERGY HomeCare, apply today!
+We are seeking certified nursing assistants to join our independently owned and operated national agency.
+SYNERGY HomeCare offers Certified Nursing Assistants, CNAs/Caregivers: Competitive pay Direct deposit Paid ongoing training Time-and-a-half pay for overtime and holidays Flexible schedules and matching CNA’s with nearby clients Employee recognition programs 401K Program and Supplemental Health benefits As a Certified Nursing Assistant, CNA/Caregiver with SYNERGY HomeCare, you will: Provide attention to clients’ non-medical needs, including companionship and social engagement Option to provide either Childcare or Senior Care in-home Provide personal care to clients as needed Assist client with light housekeeping, meal preparation, and medication reminders Establish communication and a professional relationship with clients, family members, and co-workers Provide reliable care by being punctual and consistently covering shifts Certified Nursing Assistant, CNA/Caregiver Benefits include: Overtime/Holiday Pay Supplemental Health Benefits Options for Daily Pay If you would like to join our outstanding team at SYNERGY HomeCare, apply today!